 “The College of Human Medicine at Michigan State University is committed to educating exemplary physicians and scholars, discovering and disseminating new knowledge, and providing service at home and abroad.
 We enhance our communities by providing outstanding primary and specialty care, promoting the dignity and inclusion of all people, and responding to the needs of the medically underserved.”

 The College of Human Medicine is seeking a class that is

-Disadvantaged and minority students are encouraged to apply, and the ability to pay is not a factor through financial aid provided by the school such as the Loan For Disadvantaged Students (LDS).
+Disadvantaged and minority students are encouraged to apply, and financial aid provided by the school such as the Loan For Disadvantaged Students (LDS).

-Selection criteria are based on multiple factors that include:
+Selection criteria are based on multiple factors including:

 The college considers citizens of the United States and Canada.
-Additionally, applicants with a US permanent resident visa (green card) or DACA (Deferred Action for Childhood Arrivals) are also considered.
+Applicants with a U.S. permanent resident visa (green card) or DACA (Deferred Action for Childhood Arrivals) are also considered.